fjl/p2p-drafts/discv5-enr.md

 The components of a node record are:

 - `signature`: cryptographic signature of record contents
-- `seq`: A sequence number.
+- `seq`: The sequence number, a 64 bit integer.
 Nodes should increase the number whenever the record changes and republish the record.
 -  The remainder of the record consists of arbitrary key/value pairs, which must be sorted by key.

-A record's signature is made and validated according to an *identy scheme*.
+A record's signature is made and validated according to an *identity scheme*.
 The identity scheme is also responsible for deriving a node's address in the DHT.

 ### RLP Encoding